Pip Adam: Education and background

-Works
+Career

 Adam has been published in a number of literary journals including Overland (2015), takahē (2014), Fire Dials (2014), Sport (2008–2014), Landfall (2009, 2010), and Hue & Cry (2007–2013).

-Adam is a book reviewer on Jesse Mulligan's show broadcast on Radio New Zealand.
+She is a book reviewer on Jesse Mulligan's show broadcast on Radio New Zealand.
 She also hosts the Better off Read podcast.

 The photographer Ann Shelton used writing by Adam in her 2015 installation House Work: a project about a house.

 Adam has taught creative writing at Victoria University of Wellington, Massey University and at Whitirea New Zealand.
 With the Write Where You Are collective, she has taught writing at the Arohata Women's Prison.

 She was appointed Creative New Zealand Writer in Residence for 2021 at Te Herenga Waka - Victoria University of Wellington’s International Institute of Modern Letters.
-In February 2023 it was reported that The New Animals would be published in the USA.
+In February 2023, it was reported that The New Animals would be published in the USA.